 I got in great shape boxing but what has stuck with me more than the exercises and the

 knowledge of fighting is something that Coach said at nearly every session:

-the wind.
 Standing out is difficult.
-Fitting in is desired because it’s common to blend and not
+Fitting in is desired because it’s common to blend and not make waves.

 This is why when you look at those super-successful people in any industry, they’re the minority of the group.
 A small portion (usually 15%) of an industry or business type are the most successful in the short term and long term.
 They’re not doing what everyone else is doing, because if they were they wouldn’t be successful.